 These fungi are also a good source of copper, a vital trace mineral involved in synthesizing hemoglobin responsible for carrying oxygen in red blood cells, and melanin, a pigment found in skin cells.
 A lack of copper can cause anemia and bone abnormalities such as kyphosis (hunchback).

-6. It Makes Breastfeeding with Diabetes Easier
+5. It Makes Breastfeeding With Diabetes Easier

 Both pregnancy and breastfeeding can be complicated for diabetes patients, with diabetic women experiencing trouble building and maintaining their milk supply.
 In addition, irregular blood sugar levels can affect how much milk women with diabetes produce.